Frequently Asked Questions

 If Playlisty couldn’t find a playlist at a URL you shared with it, but it did find some text, it will show you the stripped-down text that it received in the hope that you can clean it up a bit and try again.
 This is best done by cut/pasting it into a text editor and then pasting it back when cleaned-up.
 Better still, save it as a text file on your iCloud/DropBox/Google drive and open it in Playlisty from there.

 By cleaned-up we mean as close a possible to a list of lines, each containing “Track name – Artist name” (or the other way around – it doesn’t matter).

 If you want to know more take a look at the “I tried importing a Podcast/Web-page and it didn’t work…” section.

 Lots of my tracks are failing to match

 The most likely reason is that you are importing classical music.
 Unfortunately there are so many additional factors involved in getting a perfect match (Orchestra, Conductor etc) that partial matches are as good as you can hope for on most classical tracks.

 The other common reason why you might not get a match is that the track simply isn’t available in Apple Music yet.

 If you think Playlisty has missed a simple match with a track you know is there in Apple Music, please send us details using the form below, and we will try to fix it!

 To install & run Playlisty you will need:

-- To be running IOS 13.0: Unfortunately we use some of the latest Apple APIs, which weren’t available before this version.
+- To be running iOS 14.4 or MacOS 11.1: Unfortunately we use some of the latest Apple APIs, which weren’t available before these versions.